The material in this blogpost comes from:

 • You don’t visually “see” a Layer Mask in your final output, only the results – it’s invisible, and works in the background.

-In Part 1 of this series, we’re going to focus on one key component in working with Layer Masks, which are …
+Part 1: Let’s focus on one key component in working with Layer Masks – – Adjustment Layers

 Think of Adjustment Layers as “clear plastic overlays” that are stacked and sandwiched on top of your original image, with each Layer giving you the “global” or “local” ability to control an adjustment to your image.
 They’re depicted two-dimensionally in the Layers Panel (see the pic and more below).